gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Thu Jun 28 22:00:04 2018 -- 1 IP address (1 host up) scanned in 16.55 seconds
 {% endhighlight %}

+So, what does this tell us?
+We can see that those three ports are open and nothing else.
+This will let us see that we will need to focus on programs that serve HTTP(S) and MySQL.
+Trying to attack other applications will probably be fruitless.

+## sqlmap scanning

+Since we do have a website up, and since it is running MySQL, it only takes a quick jump to suppose that we might have a chance at getting everything with a quick run of `sqlmap`.
+What happens when we give that a try?

+## Manual directory checks and source code reading
+One of the first things we can do is to look at the website.
+- Are there any forms?
+- Does it react to URL encoding?
+- Does the source code seem to pull down any outside scripts?
+- Where are other assets stored?

+Given those questions, we can go hunting for plenty of vulnerabilities without any scanning tools.
+What turns up?